gideongeny/moonlight-films/README.md

 - **Comment system**: Allowing to give reactions, see who reacts to a comment (sorted and filter out the 3 most popular reactions), reply to a comment, edit, delete, hide, sort by latest/popular and load more comment

 ### New Features (StreamLux)
-- **Live Sports Streaming**: Real-time fixtures and scores from multiple leagues (EPL, La Liga, Bundesliga, Serie A, Ligue 1, Champions League, AFCON, Rugby, UFC, WWE, Athletics, etc.)
+- **Live Sports Streaming**: Direct integration with SportsLive.run for live sports streaming (Note: Sports API temporarily disabled to ensure website stability)
 - **World Cinema Discovery**: Explore movies and TV shows from Africa, Asia, Latin America, Middle East, and more with beautiful category images
 - **Enhanced Content Categories**:
   - 🔥 Most Trending Now